appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The Vesper Wallet creates and manages a public/private key pair.
 This key pair is used for two purposes:

 - Requesting Delegate Certificate: The public key is sent to a Certificate Authority (CA) to obtain a Delegate Certificate, which authorizes the SE to use specific telephone numbers (TNs).
-- Signing Vesper PASSporTs: The private key is used to sign Vesper PASSporTs, which are cryptographically bound to the SE’s claims.
+- Signing Vesper PASSporTs: The private key is used to sign Vesper PASSporTs, which are cryptographically bound to the SE's claims.

 Key Pair Generation Flow: